darvik80/mqtt/README.md

 ```

 ## TODO
-* Timeout for message responses
-* Resend messages with QoS > 0
+* Resend strategy for messages
+* Transform project to library
+* More integration tests